Day 14: Route 66 to Las Vegas

 Thursday, July 16th, 2009

-A cross country road trip through the United States, really wouldn't have been complete without driving at least a few miles on U.S. Route 66.
-Tour 66, also known as the Mother Road, was one of the original highways within the U.S. Highway System, and became one of the most famous roads in America.
+A cross country road trip through the United States wouldn't have been complete without driving at least a few miles on U.S. Route 66.
+Also known as the Mother Road, was one of the original highways within the U.S. Highway System, and became one of the most famous roads in America.
 It originally ran from Chicago, IL, through Missouri, Kansas, Oklahoma, Texas, New Mexico, and Arizona before ending at Santa Monica, CA, covering a total of 2,448 miles (3,940 km).

-We finally reached Route 66 in Williams, AZ, where we took a quick stop at Twisters Soda Fountain, a great diner which serves the best milkshakes ever!
+We reached Route 66 in Williams, AZ, where we took a quick stop at the Twisters Soda Fountain, a great diner which serves the best milkshakes ever!

 The beginning of the end for Route 66 came in 1956 with the signing of the Interstate Highway Act by President Eisenhower.
 Since then, though, various sections of the road itself have been placed on the National Register of Historic Places.
 Many preservation groups have tried to save and even landmark the old motels and neon signs along the road in different states.